 Safeguard Dosage Calculator for Cattle

-The Safeguard Dosage Calculator for Cattle estimates the precise medication dosage in milliliters or grams based on cattle weight and medication form.
-This tool helps ranchers and veterinarians ensure accurate parasite control for herd health.
+The Safeguard Dosage Calculator for Cattle estimates the calculated medication dosage in milliliters or grams based on cattle weight and medication form.
+This tool helps ranchers and veterinarians aim to provide parasite control for herd health.
 Whether you are weaning calves, treating pregnant cows, or managing a feedlot, this calculator prevents under-dosing and drug resistance.
 It simplifies complex veterinary math into actionable treatment plans.

 How Medication Dosage Is Calculated

-Medication dosage represents the exact volume of Safeguard required to eliminate parasites without wasting product.
+Medication dosage represents the estimated volume of Safeguard required to eliminate parasites without wasting product.
 This calculation relies on the standard Fenbendazole protocol recommended for effective bovine health.

 Dosage (mg) = Weight (kg) × 5 mg/kg